-Sri Ramana Maharshi was well known in Tamil Nadu, his homeland, and parts of India, and had a large following in Europe and America.
-He was a Self-Realized Sage, that is, he was always consciously one with ALL, although he acted like an ordinary human being, his body not being different from ours except perhaps for greater frailty than that of a normal person.
+Sri Ramana Maharshi, the most important teacher of Advaita Vedanta, was well known in Tamil Nadu, his homeland, and parts of India and had a large following in Europe and America.
+He was a Self-Realized Sage; he was always consciously one with ALL.
+Although he acted like an ordinary human being, his body not being different from ours except perhaps for greater frailty than that of a normal person.

-He didn’t have much interest in religion, although he did visit temples in a normal way, which is customary for a Hindu boy.
-It was somewhat of a disappointment to his family who was counting on him to gain a good social position to help them maintain.
-However, it was still too early to tell, as he was young and perhaps, he would realize his responsibilities later.
+He didn’t have much interest in religion, although he did visit temples normally, which is customary for a Hindu boy.
+It was somewhat of a disappointment to his family, who counted on him to gain a good social position to help them maintain.
+However, as he was young, it was still too early to tell, and perhaps, he would realize his responsibilities later.
 Nevertheless, all this planning for the future was suddenly upset.
 At the age of sixteen, in the upstairs room of his uncle’s house, he had a great experience that was about to change everything.

 Death-experience of Ramana Maharshi

 The experience, which may have lasted no more than half an hour, completely and forever changed the boy.
-He lost interest in activities, friends, relatives, even food, and began to frequent the main temple of Madurai, where he spent long hours in front of the shrines, praying to the Lord for the Mercy that would make him look like any of the 63 saints in the Periya Puranam.
-But mostly he was in a state of divine bliss within himself, while tears streamed down from his eyes.
+He lost interest in activities, friends, relatives, and even food, and began to frequent the main temple of Madurai, where he spent long hours in front of the shrines, praying to the Lord for the Mercy that would make him look like any of the 63 saints in the Periya Puranam.
+But mostly, he was in a state of divine bliss within himself while tears streamed down his eyes.

 Arunachala and Bhagavan Sri Ramana Maharshi